 Each video consists of five distinct segments: an instructional section, which covers basic concepts like habitat, adaptation and biomes; an interactive Q&A segment that explores the show topics in greater detail; a close-up segment focusing on a particular animal or plant; an Outdoor Trek featuring student reports; and a review which sums up material presented in the program.

-All types of composting from backyard to large-scale, community-wide composting are discussed by the U.S. Composting Council International.
+All types of composting from backyard to large-scale, community-wide composting are discussed by the U.S. Composting Council.
 Visit their Web site for a list of composting activities and resources.

 Web Soil Survey from the USDA